This post may contain affiliate links. Please read my disclosure and privacy policy.

 ⭐⭐⭐⭐⭐ Featured Review

 “My son and I love this recipe!
 It tastes like mint ice cream.
-I use dairy milk for his as he prefers it and can pick up the taste of my nut milk in everything.
-He’s having a second serving now.
-We will make this a few times this week as we get ready to celebrate St. Pat’s Day.
 We’ve tried a different recipe from another site that uses banana instead of the avocado and all we could taste was the banana.
 This one is the one to use!” – Christy

 - Peppermint Extract.
 This is key for the minty flavor!
-It’s potent, so don’t add more than the recipe calls for until after you taste it.
+It’s potent, so don’t add more than the recipe calls for until you’ve tasted it.

 In a high-speed blender, combine the almond milk, avocado, spinach, pitted Medjool dates (or maple syrup), and peppermint extract.
-Blend until the dates are totally pulverized, and the mixture has a creamy texture, almost like a green pudding.
+Blend until the dates are fully pulverized, and the mixture has a creamy texture, almost like green pudding.

 Note: If you don’t have a high-speed blender, omit the dates and use two tablespoons of maple syrup instead.
 This will blend much more easily.